 'Queen of Beauty and Fragrance' rose Description

 White, light pink shading, darker outer petals.
-Strong, tea fragrance.
+Strong, apple, clove, tea fragrance.
 Average diameter 5".
 Large, very double, borne mostly solitary, in small clusters, cupped-to-flat, quartered bloom form.
 Blooms in flushes throughout the season.

 Bushy, thornless (or almost).

 Height: 2' to 6' (60 to 185cm).
 Width: 3' to 6' (90 to 185cm).

 USDA zone 5b through 10b.
 Blooms tend to ball in wet weather.
 Resist the urge to prune this rose too heavily -- it doesn't like it!.

 On April 21, 1799, Josephine purchased the chateau at Malmaison.